conail/conail.github.io/_drafts/ddd.md

 Frameworks may introduce tiers and artificial partitioning.
 These can be useful, but are different.

+# Rules

+Model and rules are connected.
+Express the rule in terms of the model.

+Don't fight the implementation paradigm.
+Find a better model.

+Lean on language, don't get hung up on UML.

+Be skeptical.

+# Domain Object Lifecycle

+## Aggregates

+Object relationships have no clear limit on their potential change effects.

+An aggregate is a group of associated objects treated as a whole when considering their change effects.

+Each aggregate has a root and a global identity.

+External objects hold references only to the root.
+Internal objects may hold local references to each other.

+Invariants are consistency rules maintained when the system changes.

+Invariants which span aggregates won't be valid all of the time, reconciliation may be required.

+Invariants applied within an operation must be enforced with the completion of each transaction.

+Only the root entity can be directly obtained by a database query.
+Other members must be found by association traversal.

+Members can hold references to other aggregate roots.

+Delete operations remove all members at once.

+## Factories

+A factory is responsible for the creation of other objects.

+Factories provide encapsulation around complicated aggregates.

+Application clients shouldn't build objects or know their internal rules.

+## Repositories

 # Referenences

 1. Domain Driven Design.
 Evans